-This is the first set of the Company's financial statements in which Ind AS 116, Revenue from contracts with customers, has been applied.
+This is the first set of the Company's financial statements in which Ind AS 116, Lease, has been applied.
 Changes to significant accounting policies are described in note 2.2 (H) and 2.2 (P).
 There is no impact on financials due to change in accounting policy w.e.f 1st April 2019.

-These financial statements for the year ended 31 March 2020 have been reviewed by the Audit Committee and approved by the Board of Directors at their meetings held on 8 July 2020.
+These financial statements for the year ended 31 March 2021 have been reviewed by the Audit Committee and approved by the Board of Directors at their meetings held on 22 June 2021.